When you visit an orthodontist to correct crooked or misaligned teeth, you get anxious to know, “Do braces hurt?“

 During the orthodontic treatment, you may feel soreness from time to time, when new components are installed to your mouth.

 But, everyone adapts to different experiences with braces very well.
 So, you shouldn’t get worried about it.
-You may also follow the pain relief process with braces on teeth.
+You may also follow the pain relief process with braces on your teeth.

 However, braces may hurt you more if you don’t follow the instruction of your orthodontist.
 So, you should be more concerned about the instructions than getting worried about getting hurt from braces.